-Recreating the Savoy Ballroom in virtual reality will involve cutting edge technology and software.
-The project is a challenge since The Savoy was demolished in 1958.
-All known interior photographs of the ballroom are in black and white, and were all taken at different times spanning many decades.
-Photographs were usually focused on the dancers or musicians, and rarely feature the details of the ballroom itself.
-Quite a challenge!
-Luckily our team involves world-leading experts, who will be using multiple technological approaches to do justice to the legendary ballroom and its legacy.
+Recreating the Savoy Ballroom from the late 1930s is a challenging project.
+The building itself was demolished in 1958.
+Almost all of the photographs of the ballroom are in black and white, and we have only oral history to remember the rich colours of the decor.
+Photographs were all taken at different times spanning many decades, during which time there were multiple renovations transforming the style of the ballroom.
+And photographers usually focused on the dancers or musicians, rarely documenting the details of the ballroom itself.
+With immersive design and technological approaches we hope to do justice to the legendary ballroom and its legacy.

-Camera calibration & details modeling: photogrammetrists will accurately position the pictures using the software Enwaii and modeling artists will focus on adding details.
+2. Camera calibration & details modeling: we then sort and accurately position the pictures on the layout created and modeling artists start adding details to the reconstruction (windows, doors, chairs, murals, lights, carpets…).

-Audio: to recreate the unique acoustic of The Savoy, we will use the existing floor plans and the 3D model to simulate the acoustic response using the CATT Acoustics software (or equivalent).
-We will then transpose the response into Unity and use detailed individual sound sources and their behavior to create a faithful, 3D and reactive soundscape and immerse the audience in the unique atmosphere of The Savoy.
+4. Audio: to recreate the unique acoustic of the Savoy, we are using the existing floor plans and the 3D models to simulate the acoustic response of the ballroom using real-time acoustic simulation and we use detailed individual sound sources and their behaviour to create a faithful, 3D and reactive soundscape and immerse the audience in the unique atmosphere of the Savoy.